 - American Broadcasting Company (ABC Network) and ESPN as subsidiaries of the Walt Disney Company;

-- Pros: Limit Liability Risk Across Businesses
+- Pros: Legal Protections Across Multiple Businesses

-- Cons: Costs of Management
+- Cons: Management Costs

+Delaware Series LLCs offer a simpler and more affordable way to protect multiple businesses under one company.
 A Delaware Series LLC is able to create an unlimited number of business cells called “protected series”.
 Each protected series is able to have its own business purpose, assets and liabilities.